lupantech/MathVista/README.md

-        "task": [string] The task of the problem, e.g., "geometry problem solving", "context": [string] The visual context type of the associated image, "grade": [string] The grade level of the problem, e.g., "high school", "skills": [list] A list of mathematical reasoning skills that the problem tests, },
+        "task": [string] The task of the problem, e.g., "geometry problem solving", "context": [string] The visual context type of the associated image, "grade": [string] The grade level of the problem, e.g., "high school", "skills": [list] A list of mathematical reasoning skills that the problem tests },
     "query": [string] the query text used as input (prompt) for the evaluation model }
 ```